 Rainwater doesn’t contain chlorine, lime or calcium which makes it ideal for watering your flowers and vegetable garden or washing your car or windows.
 You may notice a decrease in your water bill!
 Even if you don’t have an intended use for the water, emptying the rain barrel after a storm reduces the rate and volume of stormwater the sewer system and our rivers and streams have to manage at a peak time.
 View this guide or watch this video for easy installation tips.

-The Conservation Foundation sells rain barrels year-round through our partnership with Upcycle Products, Inc. Our 55-gallon rain barrels are made of recycled food-grade plastic, come in a variety of colors and can be purchased online for $60 (plus tax).
-Home delivery is available for $5 more.
-Barrels can also be purchased in person at McDonald Farm or area events for $65 (includes tax).
+The Conservation Foundation sells rain barrels year-round through our partnership with Upcycle Products, Inc. Our 55-gallon rain barrels are made of recycled food-grade plastic, come in a variety of colors and can be purchased for $60 (plus tax).
+Home delivery is available for $18.50 more.

 ***Please note: rain barrels ordered online will not be available for pickup at McDonald Farm until the following week.We also organize many county, municipal, and organizational rain barrel sales.
 Peruse the link above to find a sale near you.